alexboia/WP-Trip-Summary/help/src/en_US/index.md

 To run this module, the following technical requirements must be met:

-- Wordpress (obvious!) - at least v4.0 (maybe lower, I don't know, I did not try, nor am I going to lose sleep over it);
-- MySql database engine with GIS support;
+- PHP version 5.2.0 or greater;
+- MySQL version 5.7 or greater (with spatial support);
+- Wordpress 4.0 (maybe lower, but I haven't checked it up yet so I'd rather err on the safe side for now) or greater;
-- libxml PHP extension;
+- libxml extension;
+- SimpleXml extension;
-- mysqli PHP extension.
+- mysqli extension;
+- mbstring - not strictly required, but recommended;
+- zlib - not strictly required, but recommended.

 Basically all these requirements are checked upon installation and the process stops if they are not met.